 To create a link, tap the origin portal, then tap the “Link” button.
 You will see an overhead view of your current location.
 After a few moments, the scanner will load the list of portals you can link to the origin portal in a carousel at the bottom of the screen.
 Select the desired remote portal to select it and see information about that portal.
 Tap the “Link” button to create the link, or tap the close button below the carousel to return to the portal information card.

 When you create a link, 250 XM is deducted from your reserves, the key to the remote portal is consumed, and you get 313 AP.
 Note that if you only have one key for a portal and you use that key to link to it, you won’t be able to remote recharge that portal anymore until you get another.

 The link range of a portal with no link amps is computed with the following formula:

 …where R is the link range in meters,and L is the average level of the portal’s resonators.
 Thus, the maximum possible link range for a portal with no link amps is 160×84 = 160×4096 ≈ 655 km.
 Installing link amps on the origin portal will increase its range.

-The scanner will only consider a limited range when attempting to determine which keys in your inventory are blocked by other links; potentially linkable portals that are further away than this range will have a yellow border.
+The scanner will only consider a limited range when attempting to determine which keys in your inventory are blocked by other links.
+Keys that may be further away will be shown, but there will be no guarantee that they will link.
 The only way to know for sure whether that portal can be linked is to attempt the link.

 Links increase a portal’s damage mitigation, making it more resistant to attacks.
 However, each link you add has less effect than the last; after around three or four links, the returns start diminishing significantly.
 The exact formula for link mitigation is: